 What happened, in fact, was that facility managers wanted an automated solution to the problem of lights being left on after business hours, or in infrequently-accessed areas such as basements.

 This is a trivial example, but it illustrates a wider point: integration decisions should be driven by legitimate business requirements.
 Typical examples of such requirements include:

 The exercise of narrowing down these requirements is useful regardless of what side of the facility divide you are.
-If you are a tenant, knowing what to integrate will help you prioritize deployment and installation activities.
-If you are a facilities owner or manager, knowing your customer’s requirements will help you prioritize infrastructure development and plan servicing and maintenance.
+If you are a tenant, knowing what to integrate will help you prioritise deployment and installation activities.
+If you are a facilities owner or manager, knowing your customer’s requirements will help you prioritise infrastructure development and plan servicing and maintenance.